katzenpost/docs/drafts/mix_plugin_subscription.rst

   - new_messages(subscription_id, app_messages)
   - error(subscription_id, error_type)

-FIXME: is the error message necessary here? so far it is unused.
+FIXME: is the error command necessary here? so far it is unused.

-5. Mixnet messages sent between katzenpost client and server
+5. Mixnet commands sent between katzenpost client and server
 ============================================================

+These commands are sent between the katzenpost client and server (aka Provider) via mixnet messages.

 * Katzenpost client to katzenpost server

   - fetch(spool_id, last_message_id, SURBs)

-FIXME: does this need an app_id also?

 * Katzenpost server to katzenpost client:

   - new_messages(spool_id, app_messages)

-FIXME: perhaps this needs a signature or some other assurance of authenticity?
+Note that this does NOT need a signature or some other assurance of authenticity if the application is hosted on the remote Provider because the Sphinx packet format ensures authenticty.

 6. Protocol Flow
 ================

-A client application establishes a subscription by generating a random subscription ID and sending the katzenpost client a subscribe(server_address, subscription_id, spool_id, last_message_id) message describing the spool which the application would like to subscribe to.
+A client application establishes a subscription by generating a random subscription ID and sending via the katzenpost client a subscribe(server_address, subscription_id, spool_id, last_message_id) command describing the spool which the application would like to subscribe to.

-The client-side subscription will remain active until the unix domain socket connection between the client application and the katzenpost client is terminated, a state which indicates that one of the processes has terminated.
-(FIXME: we might want to add the ability for client applications to terminate subscriptions without closing their UNIX domain socket connection, but for the sake of simplicity there is not yet a client-side unsubscribe message specified.)

-FIXME: I think we can assume that the client side will initially only have a Golang API and NOT a unix domain socket plugin system which would be more work to implement.

 The katzenpost client maintains a list of subscription IDs for each spool ID for which there is one or more active subscriptions.

-For the duration of the subscription, the katzenpost client will send fetch(spool_id, last_message_id, SURBs) messages via the mixnet to the remote provider where the server application is running, on a schedule described in the Fetch Schedule section below.
+For the duration of the subscription, the katzenpost client will send fetch(spool_id, last_message_id, SURBs) commands via mixnet messages addressed to the server application to the remote Provider where the server application is running, on a schedule described in the Fetch Schedule section below.

-FIXME: This fetch API function doesn't make sense to me.
-Firstly it isn't really fetching... it's refreshing the subscription SURBs.
-Secondly, it needs an subscription ID argument.

-The katzenpost server (the provider where the server application is running) will maintain a subscription table which maps server-side subscription IDs to lists of SURBs.
+The katzenpost server (the Provider where the server application is running) will maintain a subscription table which maps server-side subscription IDs to lists of SURBs.

-Upon receiving of a fetch message, the katzenpost server will generate a new subscription ID, store the list of SURBs in its subscription table, and send a subscribe(subscription_id, spool_id, last_message_id) message to the server application.
+Upon receiving a fetch message, the katzenpost server will generate a new subscription ID, store the list of SURBs in its subscription table, and send a subscribe(subscription_id, spool_id, last_message_id) message to the server application.